reactioncommerce/reaction-docs/public-docs/recommended-tools.md

 ## General

 - You should use [nvm](https://github.com/creationix/nvm) to install and manage NodeJS.
-- [Kadira](https://github.com/kadira-open/kadira-server) can help you optimize performance of the Meteor app.
+- [Kadira](https://github.com/kadira-open/kadira-server) can help you optimize performance of a Meteor app.

 ## Browser Extensions